Man Group (LON:EMG) Given Outperform Rating at Credit Suisse Group

 Credit Suisse Group reaffirmed their outperform rating on shares of Man Group (LON:EMG – Get Rating) in a research report sent to investors on Tuesday, Marketbeat Ratings reports.
 Credit Suisse Group currently has a GBX 280 ($3.38) price target on the investment management company’s stock.

-Other equities research analysts have also issued reports about the company.
-Barclays reissued an equal weight rating and issued a GBX 280 ($3.38) price target on shares of Man Group in a research report on Wednesday, August 3rd.
+EMG has been the topic of a number of other reports.
+Barclays reiterated an equal weight rating and issued a GBX 280 ($3.38) target price on shares of Man Group in a report on Wednesday, August 3rd.
 Shore Capital reissued a buy rating on shares of Man Group in a research report on Tuesday, August 2nd.
-Morgan Stanley reissued an overweight rating on shares of Man Group in a research report on Wednesday, May 11th.
-Finally, JPMorgan Chase & Co. lowered their price target on Man Group from GBX 322 ($3.89) to GBX 313 ($3.78) and set an overweight rating for the company in a research report on Friday, August 5th.
-One equities research analyst has rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock presently has an average rating of Moderate Buy and an average target price of GBX 293.50 ($3.55).
+JPMorgan Chase & Co. lowered their price target on Man Group from GBX 322 ($3.89) to GBX 313 ($3.78) and set an overweight rating for the company in a research report on Friday, August 5th.
+Finally, Morgan Stanley reissued an overweight rating on shares of Man Group in a research report on Wednesday, May 11th.
+One equities research analyst has rated the stock with a hold rating and five have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the company has an average rating of Moderate Buy and an average price target of GBX 293.50 ($3.55).

 Man Group Cuts Dividend